cyu1221/CS506/data/economic_data/README.txt

 	The rows contain monthly data with a single variable representing the relative purchasing 	power of the consumer dollar and the unemployment rate for college graduates having a 	bachelor’s degree or higher, aged 25 and above.

 All Data files contain data from 1992-2018

+Financial_Graphs.py plots a timeseries with formatted gridlines Financial_Graphsbook.ipynb creates graphs of all of the data files